 Michele Graham BA, Psych., Certificate, Rehabilitation Services

 Michele attained her bachelor degree at York University and completed a certificate in Rehabilitation Services from Seneca College.
-Michele has 28 years of experience in working with persons with ABI at CHIRS and has been the Residential Manager at CHIRS since 2001.
-Michele has assisted in the development and expansion of CHIRS services over the years, helping to establish new residential services as well as Ashby Community Support Services.
-Michele currently oversees the delivery of services to CHIRS' Aldebrain and St. Georges residential programs.
+Michele has over 30 years of experience in working with persons with ABI at CHIRS.
+Michele has assisted in the development and expansion of CHIRS services over the years, helping to establish and manage new residential services as well as Ashby Community Support Services.
+Michele currently oversees staff training, agency occupational health and safety, as well as quality management initiatives.

 Human Resources Manager